 In late 2020, Veolia made the decision to review and standardise their lone worker solution.
 Before deciding on a new solution, Veolia first trialled the StaySafe app to assess its suitability.
 The free trial allowed their lone workers to use the system during their normal workday and when responding to call-outs after hours.
 It also enabled users and managers to test a number of different scenarios to check the app’s usability, functionality and response process.

-92% of Veolia staff preferred using the StaySafe app to their existing solution
+During the trial period, 92% of Veolia staff preferred using the StaySafe app to their existing solution.

 Following the successful trial, Veolia switched 60 operators and maintenance staff across its 25 Hunter region sites to StaySafe.
 Since that time, Veolia has moved an additional 20 staff across three sites in the Illawarra Region to StaySafe.

 The StaySafe app is linked to a secure cloud-based hub that provides businesses with real-time updates on the safety status of their lone workers.
 In an emergency, employers can accurately locate their staff on a map and send immediate assistance to them.
 The hub is customisable and allows employers to create tailored reporting lines and escalation procedures to ensure lone workers get the help they need in an emergency.

 The StaySafe solution benefited Veolia in a number of areas.

 The positive feedback from lone workers who were a part of the trial included: